Bend Cultural Tourism Fund FAQ

 Q: How will grant awards be determined?

 A: The Commission will review, comment, score and make award recommendations at a public meeting.
-The date and time will be confirmed later in the year.

 Q: Is there a minimum score an applicant must receive to be eligible for funding?